sumantha-NTS/Predicting-House-Prices-in-Bengaluru/README.md

 ## Algirithm Used for Prediction
-Following are the algorithms used for predicting heart fail along with their accuracy
+Following are the algorithms used for predicting new house prices along with their RMSE and R square value.
 |Sl.No.|      Algorithm      |RMSE|R2 (%)|
 |:----:|:-------------------:|:----------:|:----------:|
 |1.    | Linear Regression |        |